eTribes-Connect-GmbH/velocity-core-demo/docs/01-introduction/01-introduction.md

 ### Hotwire Turbo

-A tool that equips classic Multi-Page Applications (MPAs) with an SPA-like feel, removing the need for full page reloads by transmitting HTML over-the-wire instead of over-fetching from JSON APIs.
+A tool that equips classic Multi-Page Applications (MPAs) with an SPA-like feel, removing the need for full page reloads by transmitting HTML over-the-wire instead of fetching JSON from APIs—eliminating over-fetching unnecessary data.

 ### Web Components